Suspicion (1941 film): Development

 Suspicion illustrates how a novel's plot can be so much altered in the transition to film as to reverse the author's original intention.
-As William L. De Andrea states in his Encyclopedia Mysteriosa (1994) that Suspicionwas supposed to be the study of a murder as seen through the eyes of the eventual victim.
+As William L. De Andrea states in his Encyclopedia Mysteriosa (1994), Suspicionwas supposed to be the study of a murder as seen through the eyes of the eventual victim.
 However, because Cary Grant was to be the killer and Joan Fontaine the person killed, the studio — RKO — decreed a different ending, which Hitchcock supplied and then spent the rest of his life complaining about.
 Hitchcock was quoted as saying that he was forced to alter the ending of the movie.
 He wanted an ending similar to the climax of the novel, but the studio, more concerned with Cary Grant's "heroic" image, insisted that it be changed.
 In his biography of Hitchcock, The Dark Side of Genius, Donald Spoto disputes Hitchcock's claim to have been overruled on the film's ending.
 Spoto claims that the first RKO treatment and memos between Hitchcock and the studio show that Hitchcock emphatically desired to make a film about a woman's fantasy life.

 As in the novel, General McLaidlaw opposes his daughter's marriage to Johnnie Aysgarth.
 In both versions, Johnnie freely admits that he would not mind the general's death because he expects Lina to inherit a substantial fortune, which would solve their financial problems.
 The book, however, is much darker, with Johnnie egging on the general to exert himself to the point where he collapses and dies.
 In the film, General McLaidlaw's death is only reported, and Johnnie is not involved at all.
 Again, Johnnie's criminal record remains incomplete.

 Several scenes in the film create suspense and sow doubt as to Johnnie's intentions: Beaky's death in Paris is due to an allergy to brandy, which Johnnie knew about.
 A waiter who barely speaks English tells the police that Beaky addressed his companion that night as "Old Bean", the way Beaky addressed Johnnie.
 At the end of the film, Johnnie is driving his wife at breakneck speed to her mother's house.
 This scene, which takes place after her final illness, is not in the book.